autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 ```

 Finally, we need to shutdown AutoGluon's remote workers which `fit()` uses to train multiple models simultaneously in multi-thread / distributed settings.
-**Important:** you must always execute `ag.done()` after you are done with using AutoGluon in a Python session or Jupyter notebook, as it may not work properly in a new session/notebook otherwise.
-After executing `ag.done()` you cannot call `fit()` anymore  without starting a new Python session or notebook.